Boat Speed Calculator

 Where:

-• Hull Speed is the theoretical maximum speed in knots.
+- Hull Speed is the theoretical maximum speed of the boat in knots (nautical miles per hour).

-• √LWL is the square root of the boat's waterline length in feet.
+- LWL is the length of the boat's waterline in feet.

 Similar Calculators